BrunoHalltari/CTF-Writeups/Redpwn-2020/Web/panda-facts/Readme.md

 ![Capture](https://user-images.githubusercontent.com/59454895/85876753-79a59300-b7d6-11ea-9bba-550b1ea16fd0.PNG)

-## Also an index.js was provided for the donwload :
+## Also an index.js was provided for the download :

 ```javascript
 global.__rootdir = __dirname;